Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the legal rules and practical procedures for handling debts during estate administration.
-In your revision, focus on:
+For SQE1, you are required to understand the legal rules and practical procedures for handling debts during estate administration, with a focus on the following syllabus points:

 - the distinction between secured and unsecured debts in an estate